fkarg/fkarg.github.io/_posts/2019-05-07-on-murphyjitsu.md

 naturally thinks about is how that plan might fail.
 Just apply this to your own plans, and you'd be surprised how valid the claims might actually be.
-It is much more effective than asking someone else to point out failure modes, since the evaluations as to how likely which scenario is is much more correlated with your own estimation as to how critical they would be.
+It is much more effective than asking someone else to point out failure modes, since the evaluations as to how likely which scenario is, is much more correlated with your own estimation as to how critical they would be.

 > 4. If you’re shocked in this scenario, you are done.